LMT Modular Ambidextrous Rifle System: Stgw 25K

-Mid-Range Gas Gun-Assault
+MK24 Mid-Range Gas Gun-Assault

 LMT's MRGG-A is a member of its Modular Ambidextrous Rifle System-Heavy (MARS-H) family, which are commonly described as AR-10-style rifles, but is chambered to fire the 6.5mm Creedmoor round.

 The MRGG-A configuration LMT has shown publicly has a 14.5″ barrel built into an upper receiver with a ‘monolithic’ Picatinny type rail for optics and other accessories that runs the full length of the top of the rifle.
 The sides of the handguard have additional accessory attachment points utilizing the increasingly popular M-LOK system from Magpul.

 The gun has ambidextrous controls and is capable of semi-automatic and fully-automatic fire.
 LMT has also shown MRGG-As with scopes from Nightforce Optics.

 Back in 2021, Nightforce announced it had secured a contract from SOCOM for ATACRTM 4-20×50 F1 scopes “to augment multiple systems in the SOCOM inventory and… to support the MRGG (Mid-Range Gas Gun) once it is fielded.”

 In U.S. service, those optics are also referred to as Ranging-Variable Power Scopes (R-VPS).

 Civilian versions

-For civilian customers, LMT offers a semi-automatic only New Zealand Reference Rifle in its model range.
-The Estonia R20 RAHE Reference Rifle version is also available.
+For civilian customers LMT offers semi-automatic variants of the New Zealand Reference Rifle, Estonia R20 RAHE Reference Rifle, UK L129A2 Reference Rifle, and USSOCOM MRGG-A Reference Rifle.

-As of March 2025, LMT does not offer any semi-automatic only Swiss Armed Forces MARS based Reference Rifle model for civilian customers in its model range.